-You have to get your course authorized by the AP Program in order to call it an AP course.
+Your course must be authorized by the AP Program in order to call it an AP course.
 The only way to do that is through the AP Course Audit.

-Once it’s authorized, your course will be included in the AP Course Ledger—the official list of all AP courses—so colleges and universities can check student transcripts.
+And your course will be included in the AP Course Ledger—the official list of all AP courses—so colleges and universities can verify what they see on student transcripts.

 How to Begin

 Your AP Course Audit tasks are completed online.
 You’ll have to sign in to, or create, your AP Course Audit account and follow the steps below.

 If you are teaching an AP course for the first time: